 - At .50 FTE or above in CAS

 In addition to these, the user must have:

-- Not participated in the CCRP in the last 4 years, or
+- Not participating in the CCRP in the last 4 years, or

-- Primary workstation that is older than 4 years.
+- The primary workstation that is older than 4 years.

 Users who are not eligible: